Man catches more than fish at Cheney Lake, fire department helps reel in a big one

 He said it is in bad shape.
 The front seats are still attached but were hanging over the side.

 Mounce said a woman reached out to him about the vehicle.
 Her Jeep disappeared in 2007 or 2008, and she wondered if it was hers.
-The Sedgwick County Sheriff’s Office is still trying to determine where the vehicle came from.
+The Sedgwick County Sheriff’s Office is still trying to determine where the vehicle came from… Mounce is just happy his fishing technology was useful in the recovery.

+“Honestly, I’d like to see our fire and rescue have this kind of stuff.”
+Their stuff works but it’s not going to give you the detail the newer stuff does,” he explained.

 A Sheriff’s Office spokesperson said deputies could not find the vehicle identification number, but they think it appears to be an 80s model Jeep.